cngshow/isaac_rest/API ChangeLog.md

 Bug fixes should not be documented here, rather, than should be documented in the changelog file.

+* 2017/02/02 - 1.9.16
+    * removed the 1/mapping/field API, as there was no use case for it
+    * Changed the RestMappingSetDisplayFieldCreate.componentType to fieldComponentType.
+Changed the accepted type from RestMapSetItemComponentType to String, so it now accepts either an enum ID, or a enum name for a specified RestMapSetItemComponentType.
+This resolves issues with .equals not working on the passed in values on create, if it doesn't align perfectly.

 * 2017/02/02 - 1.9.15
     * Changed the field displayFields in RestMappingItemVersion (which was of type  RestMappingItemDisplayField) to computedDisplayFields, (now of type
         RestMappingItemComputedDisplayField).
-Several unecessary fields were removed from RestMappingItemComputedDisplayField.
+Several unnecessary fields were removed from RestMappingItemComputedDisplayField.
 The class
         RestMappingItemDisplayFieldWithValue was also removed (and its contents condensed into RestMappingItemComputedDisplayField)

 * 2017/02/01 - 1.9.14: